 Today I am sharing how to make iron balusters look expensive for under $2.
-If you have a stairway wall that you want to open up in your house, I am going to show you how to save money using plain baluster and adding decorative stair knuckles to make it look expensive.
+If you have a stairway wall that you want to open up in your house, I am going to show you how to save money using black iron stair balusters with decorative baluster stair knuckles and shoes to make it look expensive.
 Whether you are looking for a modern farmhouse look or a transitional feel, updating your staircase is one of the best investments you can make in your home.

-Baluster knuckles are the decorative element that is fastened to the center of a stair baluster which make the baluster look expensive.
+Iron Baluster knuckles are the decorative element that is fastened to the center of a stair baluster which make the baluster look expensive.
 The wood handrail with iron balusters look is an easy way to update a staircase.

 Yes, installing iron balusters and adding a simple stair knuckle (which are usually under $2 each) takes a boring iron baluster from ugly to pretty in seconds!

-Iron balusters can vary in price (depending on if you pick square or an ornate design) but plain hollow black ones like we picked, are under $12 for a box of 5.
+An iron stair baluster design can vary in price (depending on if you pick square or an ornate design) but plain hollow black ones like we picked, are under $12 for a box of 5.
 You can see them here on Amazon.

 Just make sure if you buy a 1/2″ baluster, you buy 1/2″ shoes and knuckles.

-Don’t miss our blog post, why we opened up our basement staircase and installed balusters to get the step by step guide on how to install the balusters.
+Click through this blog post, “why we opened up our basement staircase and installed balusters” to get the step by step guide on how to install the balusters.